Nalhan/nixos-config/README.md

 # nixos-config

 ## Setup
-Take a generated hardware-configuration.nix and modify it to import modules as shown in the example pergola.nix.
+Take a generated hardware-configuration.nix and modify it to import modules as shown in the example `hosts/pergola.nix`.

 Add an entry to flake.nix for the new host.